Here’s How April The Giraffe Facebook Groups Are Tackling Cyber Bullies

 According to Daily Mail, Facebook will soon be launching a ‘Police’ icon, which users could click on if they felt threatened by someone.
 However, until then, the admins and moderators of Facebook groups have to fight bullies themselves.

-Kathy A. Catarious, a certified grief counsellor, says she has of late noticed a lot of bullying in Facebook groups dedicated to April, the pregnant giraffe.
+Kathy A. Catarious, a certified grief counselor, says she has of late noticed a lot of bullying in Facebook groups dedicated to April, the pregnant giraffe.

 Chalking out the reasons for such behavior, she says people bully because they want to gain popularity among their peers.
 In most cases, the bullies themselves have been bullied.
 They have low self-esteem and lack of acceptance, she explains.

-“Rude texts, spreading lies and rumors, and deliberately excluding someone from a social activity are some of the ways people bully on these groups, says Kathy, who herself is a member of a Facebook group dedicated to April.
+“Rude texts, spreading lies and rumors, and deliberately excluding someone from a social activity are some of the ways people bully on these groups,” says Kathy, who herself is a member of a Facebook group dedicated to April.

 ???????????????????? #AprilTheGiraffe we "expected" the calf a month ago!!!! pic.twitter.com/u8G8Dw94V3